UKCloud/documentation/articles/vmware/vmw-how-install-rhui-vm.md

 ## Upgrading the RPMs to a newer version

-If you already have one of the original UKCloud RPMs installed on your system and require the one(s) documented in this article (due to the original ones expiring), you can run the following command to upgrade it once you've downloaded the required files.
+If you already have one of the original UKCloud RPMs installed on your system and require one of the latest ones documented in this article (due to the original ones expiring), you can run a command to upgrade it once you've downloaded the required files.

 For example, for RHEL6: `rpm -U IL2-Client-RHEL6-Standard-2.1-1.noarch.rpm`.

-This will overwrite the files and certificates associated with the original RPM and restore access to the RHUA
+This will overwrite the files and certificates associated with the original RPM and restore access to the RHUA.

 ## Troubleshooting